JuanSapriza/ml-project-2-regularlostfunctions/README.md

 ## Reproducibility

 This work's repository adapted the baseline repository to ease the process of reproducibility under the directory `baseline`.
 Inside it we added a `requirements.txt` file including the required python packages to be installed.
-The \chbmit data-set needs to be located as a soft link in `baseline/keras_pipeline/original_signals`.
+The CHB-MIT data-set needs to be located as a soft link in `baseline/keras_pipeline/original_signals`.
+This data-set is already available inside the ESL servers, or can be downloaded from the [Physionet webpage](https://physionet.org/content/chbmit/1.0.0/).

 Upon accessing such link folders named after each subject containing the `edf` file of each recording with their corresponding `.edf.seizures` file.